Alig96/nzombies/README.md

 	- Zombies can now know if there are players in the same area as them
 	- Zombies can now go back to respawn if they can't get to any players

-- Easy mismatch correction system
+- Easy Mismatch Correction System
 	- Loading configs using weapons you may not have installed creates an easy menu to replace them
 	- Applies to wall buys, random box list, perks (if scripted in), and more as new stuff is added

 - Weapon Carrying
-	- Max number weapons you can carry
+	- Maximum number weapons you can carry
 	- You swap weapons if the max has been reached
 	- You automatically equip newly gotten weapons

 - Door Changes
-	- func_* doors now actually trigger with E!
+	- 'func_*' doors now actually trigger with E!
 	- Doors that still close with triggers or buttons will unlock and open again
-		- The only way to keep these doors open
+		- This is the only way to keep these doors open
 		- Otherwise Triggers will close it again and because we locked it, we can't reopen
 	- You can now lock buttons with a price (Say to trigger doors or elevators, or maybe even traps)
 	- Doors only lock if they have a price; doors without will force themselves to stay open when they try to close
-	- Doors can be set to "Repurchaseable" which will make them not lock (E.g. to use on Elevator buttons)
+	- Doors can be set to "Repurchasable" which will make them not lock (E.g. to use on Elevator buttons)
-	- Doors have "Purchaseable" option to completely disable E input (E.g. to use on doors that shouldn't lock but open by button)
+	- Doors have "Purchasable" option to completely disable E input (E.g. to use on doors that shouldn't lock but open by button)

 - Misc changes
 	- Speed Cola and Double Tap now works on all weapons!
 	- Wall Buy tool weapon selection is a dropdown of all available weapons instead of text field
-	- Sleight of Hand renamed to Speed Cola
+	- 'Sleight of Hand' renamed to 'Speed Cola'
 	- Set the prices of the perks to what they are in the real zombies game
-	- Enabled the Start Round sound on every round, like in the real game
+	- Enabled the 'Start Round' sound on every round, like in the real game
-	- Random Box weapons float up with the right angle to match the box
+	- Random Box weapons float up at the same angle as the box
 	- Random Box Weapons can now be picked up even with wierd models
 	- Zombies now correctly give 50 points for a kill and 100 for a headshot kill
 	- Point distribution works on hooks now, making it work for any NPC you add to ValidEnemies
-	- ValidEnemies table setup changed to allow more customizability
+	- 'ValidEnemies' table setup changed to allow more customizability
-	- Power Ups now just rotate and are golden
+	- 'Power Ups' now rotate and are golden
-	- Pack-a-Punch now a global hook, will work on all weapons
+	- 'Pack-a-Punch' now a global hook, will work on all weapons
 	- Prop Search menu